 This reality is what is sparking some concern among nursing home resident and elder advocates.
 More and more problems seem to be arising with nursing homes around the country, and the American population is moving into a timeframe when the number of people who are 85 years old or older will increase by nearly 20 million by the year 2050.
 Specifically, people with hypertension or heart disease need to make sure that they maintain a regular protocol of medication and other medical checkups.
 Failure to maintain these steps could immediately put someone in a position of extreme danger or even at risk of death.
 That means that more will be expected of nursing home staff members who will be taking care of more people overall as the years pass.

 That also means that family members of people who live in nursing homes or who will be moving into one will need to be vigilant as well.
 Anyone who notices any type of a problem needs to act immediately, as every hour could matter if someone has either one of these common conditions.
 Trusting your instincts is something that needs to be done, and people should not simply assume that everything will work out just fine.
 Over the years we have served as Las Vegas nursing home abuse lawyers, we have seen too many terrible outcomes that were simply the result of a lack of oversight.
-If this has happened to you, contact Bernstein & Poisson today to schedule a free initial consultation.
+If this has happened to you, contact a Las Vegas injury lawyer from Bernstein & Poisson today to schedule a free initial consultation.